yfaway/openhab-rules/README.md

 * Turn on/off associated light when a power wattage crosses a threshold.
 E.g. turn on the office light when the PC is turned on.

 ## Security System
-* Automatically armed stay in the night if someone is home.
+* Automatically arm-stay in the night if someone is home.
+* Automatically arm-away after garage door is closed, and no presence detected after certain time.
+This is the usecase of the user left the house but forgot to arm-away.
 * Automatically unarm in the morning before going to work.
 * Automatically unarm if an owner open the garage door from the outside.
 * Automatically unarm if garage door is open from Hab UI.